deomorxsy/eulab-poc/README.md

 # eulab-poc
-> simple early userspace lab setup for linux kernel dev with qemu
+> simple early userspace lab proof-of-concept for linux kernel dev with qemu and busybox

 ## Prerequisites
 1. Get the [kernel](kernel.org) source and place it inside the ./kernel directory.